BuddikaWeerasinghe/JS/README.md

 # JS
 Java Script Learning

-Kyle Simpson , You Don't Know JS Yet (YDKJSY) second edition strat to follow Would be a long journey ahead
+Kyle Simpson , You Don't Know JS Yet (YDKJSY) second edition start to follow Would be a long journey ahead